-This is a recipe from the Baby Led Weaning Cookbook, which you can purchase here, currently on a discounted price compared to RRP.
+This is a carrot muffins recipe from the Baby Led Weaning Cookbook, which you can purchase here.

 Muffins were probably the first food I learnt how to bake.

 I used to go back and forth between kitchen and living room where my mum used to sit in front of the computer, asking her how much flour/oil/milk/whatever to put in the batter, how high should the oven be and how long should I keep them in for.
 I hope my Emma is going to be like me when she grows up.

 Of course I annoyed my mum with my questions.
 Of course she was busy working and had no time for my muffins.
 That’s how I learned to follow a recipe, rather than ask people.
 And in baking, the recipe is the law.

 PIN IT FOR LATER